GoSecure/pyrdp/README.md

 ### Using PyRDP Convert

-`pyrdp-convert` is a helper script that performs several useful conversions:
+`pyrdp-convert` is a helper script that performs several useful conversions.
+The script has the best chance of working on traffic captured by PyRDP due to unsupported RDP protocol features that might be used in a non-intercepted connection.

+The following conversions are supported:

 - Network Capture (PCAP) to PyRDP replay file
 - Network Capture to MP4 video file
 - Replay file to MP4 video file

 The script supports both encrypted (TLS) network captures (by providing `--secrets ssl.log`) and decrypted PDU exports.